IAS 36 goodwill impairment review, VIU basis, oil price and other assumptions, oil company

 Estimated production volumes and cash flows up to the date of cessation of production on a field-by-field basis, including operating and capital expenditure, are derived from the business segment plans.
 The production profiles used are consistent with the reserve and resource volumes approved as part of bp’s centrally controlled process for the estimation of proved and probable reserves and total resources.

+The average production for the purposes of goodwill impairment testing in the gas & low carbon energy segment over the next 15 years is 191 mmboe per year (2021 261 mmboe per year) and in the oil production and operations segment is 346 mmboe per year (2021 604 mmboe per year).
 Production assumptions used for the goodwill impairment tests in both gas & low carbon energy and oil production & operations reflect management’s best estimate of future production of the existing portfolio at the time of the calculation.
-The group’s expectation to reduce upstream hydrocarbon production by around 40% by 2030 from its 2019 baseline is expected to be achieved through future active management and high-grading of the portfolio.
+The group’s expectation to reduce upstream hydrocarbon production by around 25% by 2030 from its 2019 baseline is expected to be achieved through future active management, including divestments, and high-grading of the portfolio.
 Changes in upstream production since 2019 will be included in the best estimates however as the specific future changes to the portfolio are not yet known, these best estimates do not include the full extent of the expected upstream production reductions.

-The weighted average pre-tax discount rate used in the review for both segments is 11% (2020 11% for both segments).
+The weighted average pre-tax discount rate used in the review for the oil production & operations segment is 16%, and 10% for the gas & low carbon energy segment (2021 11% for both segments).

+The most recent reviews for impairment for the oil production & operations and gas & low carbon energy segments were carried out in the fourth quarter.
 The key assumptions used in the value-in-use calculations are oil and natural gas prices, production volumes and the discount rate.
-The value-in-use calculations have been prepared solely for the purposes of determining whether the goodwill balance were impaired.
+The value-in-use calculations have been prepared for the purposes of determining whether the goodwill balances were impaired.
 Estimated future cash flows were prepared on the basis of certain assumptions prevailing at the time of the tests.
 The actual outcomes may differ from the assumptions made.
 For example, reserves and resources estimates and production forecasts are subject to revision as further technical information becomes available and economic conditions change.
 Due to economic developments, regulatory change and emissions reduction activity arising from climate concern and other factors, future commodity prices and other assumptions may differ from the forecasts used in the calculations.

 Sensitivities to different variables have been estimated using certain simplifying assumptions.
 For example, lower oil and gas price or production sensitivities do not fully reflect the specific impacts for each contractual arrangement and will not capture all favourable impacts that may arise from cost deflation or savings.
 A detailed calculation in either segment at any given price or production profile may, therefore, produce a different result.